 The HVTN has hired a new clinical trials manager with a familiar name: Dr. Michelle Nebergall.
 Michelle was a CTM in 2010-2011, and left us to complete her dissertation research at the Cape Town, South Africa site, collaborating with Dr. Linda-Gail Bekker.
 She successfully defended her dissertation in March, and wasted no time in coming back to the HVTN.
 Michelle will be based in Seattle until September, after which she will be in Johannesburg to support the expansion sites and protocols to be implemented in the region.

 VIDD Member Dr. Anna Wald has been chosen for the 2014 Award for Scientific Advancement from the Seattle Association for Women in Science (AWIS) for her innovative contributions, including epidemiological and translational science research, to the genital herpes field.
-She will be recognized at an awards ceremony, along with the Hutchinson Center’s Dr. Nancy Hutchison for her work as the SEP director, in June.
+She will be recognized at an awards ceremony, along with the Hutch’s Dr. Nancy Hutchison for her work as the SEP director, in June.

 The American Statistical Association’s Youden Award Committee has selected VIDD Principal Staff Scientist Dr. Yunda Huang to receive this year’s W. J. Youden Award in Interlaboratory Testing.
 Although several other papers were considered for the award, Yunda’s was unanimously selected as the strongest and most deserving.
 The award will be officially presented at a plenary session of the 2014 Joint Statistical Meetings, which will be held in Boston in August 2014.